Trenblack/dunkin_donuts_api/README.md

 ## Problem
-- Priority
+My understanding of this problem is to create a financial tracking and payment executing program that, using the Method Financial API to "execute" payments, will provide an easy to use yet robust system for Dunkin Donuts Employee payments.

-Must be robust.
+We are dealing with a scale of about 50k payments every two weeks across 10k employees, 5 sources, and 30 branches.
+We need the ability to generate payment status data, branch data by batch, and source data by batch.

-- Scale
+Due to the nature of financial systems, this system should be quite error proof and able to deal with, or easily implement things that will deal with, things that could go wrong in a financial system.
+On top of that, it should have consistent data, book keeping, and an efficient system to safely and quickly retrieve up to date data.

 ## Frontend
 For the frontend, I just created a basic react app using the MUI library suggest in the prompt.
-It was my first time using this library, but found it to be simple and efficient.
+It was my first time using this library, but found it to be very helpful.

 The app consists of two pages: One for submitting new reports, and one for viewing old reports(seperated by batches, with the ability go generate CSV files for each batch).